 I experienced an inability to build an app for electron until I installed unit tests.
 Could be related?
 Probably not, though.

-Posts made by stevendesu
+Best posts made by stevendesu

 RE: Electron - built app crashes at startup on mac (Quasar dev ok)

 Error on `quasar build --mode electron --target win32`

 I was just playing around with Quasar to see if I liked it and wanted to test the out-of-the-box support for Electron.
 I fired up a new app and immediately had errors: